LemillionX/PRIM_S1/README.md

 # Differential Stable Fluid Solver using TensorFlow
 by Sammy Rasamimanana <br>
- This project was implemented as part of an IGR PRIM Project
+<i> This project was implemented as part of an IGR PRIM Project </i>

 The code are in the `src` folder, and the results of simulations will be stored in the `output` folder.<br>